-The Midlands4Cities Doctoral Training Partnership (M4C DTP) is a collaboration between the University of Birmingham, Birmingham City University, the University of Warwick, Coventry University, De Montfort University, the University of Leicester, Nottingham Trent University, and the University of Nottingham.
+The Midlands4Cities Doctoral Training Partnership (M4C) is a collaboration between the University of Birmingham, Birmingham City University, the University of Warwick, Coventry University, De Montfort University, the University of Leicester, Nottingham Trent University, and the University of Nottingham.

-M4C is awarding up to 94 doctoral studentships for UK/EU applicants for 2020 through an open competition and 15 Collaborative Doctoral Awards (CDAs) through a linked competition with a range of partner organisations in the cultural, creative and heritage sector.
+M4C is awarding up to 89 doctoral studentships for UK and/or International applicants for 2021 through an open competition, and 21 Collaborative Doctoral Awards (CDAs) through a linked competition with a range of partner organisations in the cultural, creative and heritage sector.

 - Open Doctoral Awards, where you agree a research proposal in any disciplinary and interdisciplinary area of the arts and humanities with your supervisory team.

 - Collaborative Doctoral Awards, which are co-designed between a Midlands4Cities institution and an external partner organisation.
-There are 15 CDAs available in 2020, including two hosted by the University of Birmingham.
+There are 21 CDAs available in 2021, including 3 hosted by the University of Birmingham.